smlng/bgp-hijack-demo/RPKI.md

 afterwards start Firefox and goto menu->AddOns.
 Install the RPKI plugin manually from file using `<path/to/repo>/rpki/firefox-addon/rpki-validator.xpi`.

+_Note_: The official and working RPKI Firefox addon can be found [here](https://github.com/rtrlib/firefox-addon).
+For productional usage install it via the Firefox Addon store, search for `rpki validator`.
+The demo addon is modified and might be outdated.

 ## Nginx webserver setup

 Assuming the Nginx webserver is installed, there should exist a config directory